kallori/Product-and-Project-Management/README.md

 # Product and Project Management
 #All templates created for product and project management

+PRODUCT MANAGEMENT

 $cloud migration product strategy.pptx- this is the consolidated list of all work done for the migration project

+PROJECT MANAGEMENT
+$Copy Master_Change_ProjectManagement_PowerPoint_ENG.pptx-- this is the consolidated list of all work done for the migration project

+Summary:

 Cloud Migration Project